pbinkley/microcopying_1940/index.markdown

 in part, among other things, what was needed to stimulate research, and the call there is for microfilm copies of European periodicals of the seventeenth and eighteenth centuries.
 I was astonished at how unanimous the feeling was that those were needed.
-I consulted in three universities the directors <span style="page" id="page151">[p.151]</span> of the schools of literature, and they estimated 90 per cent of the time of students is spent in reading periodicals, and if a selection of European periodicals could be produced
+I consulted in three universities the directors <span class="page" id="page151">[p.151]</span> of the schools of literature, and they estimated 90 per cent of the time of students is spent in reading periodicals, and if a selection of European periodicals could be produced